nuuuwan/news_lk3_data/README.md

 *2024-09-29 19:43:07* · [`adalk`](https://www.ada.lk/breaking_news/අදත්-බොහෝ-ප්‍රදේශවලට-වැසි/11-412222) · `si`

+Island-wide showers forecasted for evening and night.
+Heavy rainfall possible in Kalutara district.
+Thunderstorm warnings issued for Southern Province, Batticaloa, and Ampara districts.
+Strong winds expected due to active cloud system.
+Residents advised to prepare for potential damage from heavy rains and gusty winds.

+🟩

 In many parts of the island, the Met Department forecasts showers at several places in the evening and night.

 Accordingly, the Kalutara district and in the Kalutara district, the Kalutara division and several mm..
 Show heavy showers can occur around 100.